Mount Sinai Temple (Sioux City, Iowa): History

 After World War II the Jewish community in Sioux City began to decline.
 By the mid 1980s the population was down to 700 people, and by 2001 it was down to 300.
 The Jewish congregations in Sioux City combined their religious schools in 1990.
-Four years later the congregations themselves merged at Beth Shalom, the Conservative synagogue.
+In 1994, the Conservative Shaare Zion and the Reform Mount Sinai congregations merged into a dual-affiliation synagogue called Beth Sholom.